cunarist/mcneel-stubs-typed/README.md

 > This is a fork of the original `mcneel/pythonstubs` repository, intended for use by Edit Collective.
+Modifications are currently focused on improving type hint support.

 # McNeel python stubs